Arishadvargas

 In Hinduism, arishadvarga or shadripu (षड्रिपु; meaning the six enemies) are the six enemies of the mind.
 These are kama (Desire/Lust), krodha (Anger), lobha (Greed), mada (Ego), moha (Attachment), and matsarya (Jealousy).
-Additionally alasya (laziness) is also a negative attribute.
 In Hinduism, these 6 traits are considered negative characteristics that prevent humans from attaining moksha.

 Enemies of the mind

 These are the fundamental tenets of Kali Yuga.
 The more each individual fights against them, the longer Dharma will endure in this yuga.